graetzer/Foxbrowser/README.md

 # Foxbrowser

-The purpose of the project is to provide a full Firefox Sync powered replacement for Mobile Safari on the iPad.
+The purpose of the project is to provide a full Firefox Sync powered replacement for Mobile Safari on iOs devices.
 The backend code is forked from Firefox Home for iOS, on top of that I created an entirely new UI.

 - Safari style UI (Might change in future releases)